 Fall armyworm is a pest of more than 80 kinds of plant, including maize, rice, sugarcane and cotton.
 It is found throughout North, South and Central America, where it has caused significant crop damage for decades.
-Fall armyworm has developed resistance to insecticides in a number of regions, and growers need new solutions to control this pest.
+In Brazil, fall armyworm is estimated to cost US$600 million annually in management costs alone.
+Fall armyworm has developed resistance to insecticides and biotech crops in a number of regions, and growers need new solutions to control this increasingly difficult-to-control pest.

 Read more about how our solution works here.

 More than 80 kinds of plants, including maize, rice, sugarcane and cotton.

 How does it damage them?

 The caterpillars feed on the leaves and stems of plants.

 North, South and Central America, and since 2016 it has been spreading throughout Africa and Asia.

 Fall armyworm can be very difficult to control, causing losses of 17-52% of farmers’ crops.
 Current control measures include sprayed insecticides, biological control and biotech crops.
 Resistance to conventional control tools is a growing problem.
 In Africa maize losses are estimated to be US$6.1 billion annually, if adequate control measures are not identified and put in place.